yonkahlon/Zenject/README.md

 ```

 * This class will be used as a Facade for our ship (as in the <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade pattern</a>) and will be used by other systems to interact with the ship at a high level
-* Drag the `Ship.cs` script from the Project tab and drop it on to the `Ship` game object next to the `FacadeCompositionRoot` component.
+* Drag the `Ship.cs` script from the Project tab and drop it on to the `Ship` game object next to the `GameObjectContext` component.
-* Drag the newly added `Ship` component into the Facade property of `FacadeCompositionRoot`
+* Drag the newly added `Ship` component into the Facade property of `GameObjectContext`
 * Create a new MonoBehaviour named `ShipMoveHandler.cs` with the following contents:

 ```csharp